-a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+a The Responsible Financial Officer is the Clerk and in the event of prolonged absence such as long-term sick leave the Council shall appoint appropriate staff member(s) to undertake the work.
+The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.